 How to delete your Instagram account: Step-by-step guide

-Just like deactivating your account, in order to delete your Instagram account you need to use the Instagram website.
+Just like deactivating your account, to delete your Instagram account, you need to use the Instagram website.
 Here are the steps to delete your Instagram account:

 - First, you need to go to Instagram's website and log in to your account.